Skip to main content

 • What is the Health Information Act (HIA)?

-The Health Information Act (HIA) (Alberta) is privacy legislation that sets out specific rules about the collection, use, disclosure and protection of the health information that dentists, have in their custody and control.
-Dentists in Alberta are required to comply with Health Information Act and in order to do so, it is necessary to go beyond just protecting patient’s confidentiality, dentists also need to develop and participate in an ongoing privacy program that addresses accountability, information flow, right of access, and security.
+The Health Information Act (HIA) (Alberta) is privacy legislation that sets out specific rules about the collection, use, disclosure and protection of the health information that dentists have in their custody and control.
+Dentists in Alberta are required to comply with the Health Information Act.
+To achieve this dentists must go beyond merely protecting patient’s confidentiality.
+They should develop and participate in an ongoing privacy program that addresses accountability, information flow, right of access, and security.

 • Are there resources available to assist Alberta dentists to comply with the HIA?